 - In Gargoyles, the titular 'goyles had a problem with a curse that would not end "Until the skies burned."
 Earlier, they had been bound in stone until their castle rose above the clouds, and David Xanatos had arranged that... so it comes as no surprise that he's got a solution this time, too.
 Figuring that they only need a very localized phenomenon, he helps them distribute a flammable gas above New York and sets it on fire, causing the heavens to burn (briefly and harmlessly), breaking the curse.

-- A couple of the solar system's moons have an atmosphere which, if not for their lack of oxygen, would be extremely explosive.
+- A couple of the solar system's moons (Titan and Triton are the major examples) have atmospheres which, if not for their lack of oxygen, would be extremely explosive.

 - For that matter, Earth's atmosphere would also be extremely explosive if not for its relative lack of methane, or the relative abundance of nitrogen.
 The possibility of runaway chain reaction of atmospheric oxygen wasn't ruled out until the end of World War II, when it was stated to be a possible concern during the testing of nuclear bombs.
 Of course, humanity went and did it anyway.